Twinklebear/Twinklebear.github.io/_posts/2015-01-24-porting-a-ray-tracer-to-rust-part-2.md

 To get around this for now without introducing a lot of allocations during rendering I chose to have the materials allocate a Vec of their BxDFs when they're created and then return BSDFs that just refer to these BxDFs.
-We do still need to allocate a BSDF on the stack each time and return it (via moving) when getting the surface properties for some material but this isn't too expensive.
+We do still need to allocate a BSDF on the stack each time and return it (via moving) when getting the surface properties for an object but this isn't too expensive.

 #### Working with BxDFs using Iterators